 What is the difference between a joint bank account and a savings account?

-A joint bank account is an account that is owned and accessed by two or more individuals, who can use it to deposit and withdraw funds, write checks, or make online transactions.
+A joint bank account is an account owned and accessed by two or more individuals, who can deposit and withdraw funds, write checks, and make online transactions.

-On the other hand, a savings account is a type of account that is specifically designed for saving money.
-That said, a joint bank account can be a savings account, but more often it takes the form of a joint checking account.
-The advantage of a savings account is that it typically earns interest on the deposited funds, which can help your account balance grow over time.
+On the other hand, a savings account is specifically designed for saving money.
+That said, many financial institutions also offer joint savings accounts.
+The advantage of a savings account is that it typically earns interest on deposited funds, helping your account balance grow over time.

 Bottom line

 Opening a joint bank account with your partner can be a convenient and practical way to manage your finances together.
-It's also an option for roommates, older parents and their children, and anyone who needs to share money regularly.
-I find it's helpful to carefully plan and communicate with your partner, to ensure that you're both on the same page.
+It's also an option for roommates, older parents and their children, and anyone who needs to regularly share money.
+I find it helpful to carefully plan and communicate with your partner to ensure you're both on the same page.

 You'll want to have a high level of trust with someone before opening a joint account, so talk through your expectations beforehand.
-You want to be sure since it can be a bit more complicated to close a joint bank account.
+You want to be sure, since closing a joint bank account can be more complicated than closing an individual one.

-Take time to research the best banks available and compare your desired features, making sure your account is NCUA or FDIC insured.
+Take time to research the best banks available and compare features, making sure your account is NCUA or FDIC-insured.

 FinanceBuzz writers and editors score products and companies on a number of objective features as well as our expert editorial assessment.